zolomohan/hashnode-blog/ckk6dg70i03mbics114wvdjp3.md

 - You will need a basic understanding of React & React Native.

 - You will need a Firebase project with the [Blaze plan](https://firebase.google.com/pricing) enabled to access the Cloud Vision APIs.
+You can check out the pricing for the Cloud Vision API from [here](https://cloud.google.com/vision/pricing).

 ### Overview